danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 The basic structure for creating form elements is relatively simple.
 Under the p5.js reference guide under the DOM category (ref: https://p5js.org/reference/#group-DOM), there are different form creation syntaxes e.g `createCheckbox()`, `createSlider()`, `createRadio()`, `createSelect()`, `createFileInput()`, etc. The one that we need for creating a button is called `createButton()`.

 First you need to give an object name for a button, and of course a different name if you have more than one so that you can set the properties (ref: See the method list of p5.Element here: https://p5js.org/reference/#/p5.Element) for each individual one.

+///// add - Furthermore with the capability to customize wordings on a button, Pold suggests that a button is developed with distinct functionality and signification (ref: pold p.
+31).

 - `let button;`: First is to declare the object by assigning a name.
 - `button = createButton('like');`: Create a button and consider the text display of the button.